Call now in confidence immediate help & advice 24/7

 However, due to the media there is now a negative representation surrounding the image of an alcoholic.

-In fact, the NIAAA (The National Institute on Alcohol Abuse) defines an alcohol use disorder as a lack of ability to control their own actions despite it having obvious social and health implications.
+The NIAAA (The National Institute on Alcohol Abuse) defines an alcohol use disorder as a lack of ability to control their own actions despite it having obvious social and health implications.

-Family therapy at a rehab in Stafford
+Family therapy at a drug and alcohol rehab in Stafford

 Alcohol addiction in Stafford must not be confused with excessive alcohol consumption.

-Someone who simply drinks more than they should is not suffering from an AUD – moderate alcohol consumption does not create immediate harm to the body or mind, but does have the ability to grow into an addiction in the future.
+Someone who simply drinks more than they should is not necessarily suffering from an AUD – moderate alcohol consumption does not create immediate harm to the body or mind, but does have the ability to grow into an addiction in the future.

 If you’re suffering from an AUD, then it is important that you get the help you need and deserve by attending alcohol rehab in Stafford.

-Drug rehab is another world for rehabilitation in Stafford, which aims to help people get back on their feet and become independent again after suffering from an addiction to drugs or alcohol and provides different forms of addiction treatment.
+Drug and alcohol rehab aims to help people get back on their feet and become independent again after suffering from an addiction to drugs or alcohol.

 However, it does aim to improve their quality of life and lifestyle choices.